FormShantonu/NodeJs/node_interview_note.md

 eventEmitter.emit('scream');
 ```
->what to do for maintain the code quality in node js
+> What to do for maintain the code quality in node js

 * Use the latest Node.js version.: This will ensure that you have access to the latest features and bug fixes.
 * Use a consistent code style.: This will make your code more readable and maintainable.